Under Horizon 2020, it's more important than ever to disseminate and exploit the results of your research and innovation project.

 You could also consider support schemes for follow-up steps, e.g. national programmes, InnovFin, EFSI, Regional Funds, Enterprise Europe Network (EEN), European IPR Helpdesk, European exploitation support schemes (more on ESIC in the Work Programme).

-- Consider how you manage your data.
+- Implement open access and consider how you manage your data

 - Prepare your exploitation and dissemination plan carefully.